 - Stanford Departmental Memos Subunit: This subunit includes memos and correspondence dated 1963-1975, separated by Bracewell from other Stanford correspondence and labeled by him as "Departmental Memos."
 Although most items are inter- and intra-departmental correspondence, some items do not appear to differ in their format or type of content from the correspondence filed in the Stanford Correspondence Unit above.
 Bracewell's separation and labeling of the material has been retained.
 Size: 1.0 linear feet.

 - Stanford Radio Astronomy Institute Chronological Correspondence Files Subunit: This subunit includes the chronological correspondence file dated 1961-1969, carbon copies of typed correspondence presumably filed by the Institute secretary.
 Size: 1.5 linear feet.

 Bracewell Publications Series: This series includes materials related to books authored or edited by Bracewell: drafts, proofs, and correspondence related to the writing and editorial process.
-Also included are Bracewell's Bachelor of Science and Master of Engineering degree theses, both from Sydney University, and his doctoral dissertation from University of Cambridge.
-Bracewell filed drafts and correspondence related to his papers published in the open literature either in his subject files or with material from the appropriate time period, and those filing locations have been retained.
+Also included are Bracewell's Bachelor of Science and Master of Engineering degree theses, both from Sydney University, and his doctoral dissertation from University of Cambridge, and copies of most articles published in the open literature.
 See the complete listing of Bracewell's publications, 1942-2006.

 - Theses Unit: Bracewell's Bachelor of Science in Mechanical Engineering and Master of Engineering degrees were both received from Sydney University, in 1943 and 1948.
 The ME degree was awarded for work Bracewell did while working at CSIR between 1942 and 1946.
 His doctoral dissertation work was done at University of Cambridge, and the dissertation is dated September 1949.